CfSOtago/GREENGrid/README.md

 # NZ GREEN Grid
 Repo supporting analysis of the [NZ GREEN Grid](https://www.otago.ac.nz/centre-sustainability/research/energy/otago050285.html) project data.
-This includes:
+This data includes:

  * 1 minute electricity power (W) data for c 40 households in NZ monitored from early 2014
  * Dwelling & appliance surveys
  * Occupant time-use diaries (focused on energy use)

 _None_ of the code here will work unless you also have access to the data.
-While we have plans to deposit anonymised versions of the data with a suitable data archive (any offers?!), access is currently controlled by the [NZ GREEN Grid project administrator](mailto:jane.wilcox@otago.ac.nz?subject=Access to GREEN Grid data (via github readme))
+While we have plans to deposit anonymised versions of the data with a suitable data archive (any offers?!), access is currently controlled by the [NZ GREEN Grid project administrator](mailto:jane.wilcox@otago.ac.nz?subject=Access to GREEN Grid data (via github readme)).

 ## Funding support